energychain/BusinessObject-Demo/README.md

 Instead of developing proprietary platforms, StromDAO sees an opportunity for energy market participants to jointly fund and develop a single environment for the global energy sector, national grids and local communities.
 Consens is universal.

+Please refer to our community for further details

 /Digital Energy Infrastructure for Tomorrow./